bredsjomagnus/laboration5_bowlingtdd/README.md

 6. Run the test-case again, to verify that the refactored implementation still succeeds the test-case.
 If it fails, continue with step 5.
 If the test-case succeeds, continue with step 1, if there are still requirements left in the specification.

+### USER STORIES
+1. **Frame**: Each turn of a bowling game is called a frame.
+10 pins are arranged in each frame.
+The goal of the player is to knock down as many pins as possible in each frame.
+The player has two chances, or throws, to do so.
+The value of a throw is given by the number of pins knocked down in that throw.
+Requirement: Define a frame as composed of two throws.
+The first and second throws should be distinguishable.
+Example: [2, 4] is a frame with two throws, in which two pins were knocked down in the first throw and four pins were knocked down in the second.